/sanjeev-kapoor/media/post_banners/c7f6f6c1cd4566df3ab654fe679bd183a416ff82c040f169afb7d53210004210.jpg)

 Bael, Wood apple

-A little more popular than other fruits in this list, bael phal has extraordinary health benefits along with a distinct taste.
-While the ripe fruit has an acquired taste, mostly because of its very overpowering smell, when you mix the pulp with other ingredients to make a juice, it is delightful.
-The raw fruit is great along with some salt, chilli powder just like that or along with the leaves to prepare curries and chutneys.
-It is great for digestion, strengthens hair, great for diabetics and also acts as a good detox for the body.
+Slightly more popular than other fruits on this list, bael (wood apple) offers extraordinary health benefits along with a distinct taste.
+The ripe fruit has an acquired taste, mostly due to its strong aroma, but when you mix the pulp with other ingredients to make a juice, it is delightful.
+The raw fruit is often enjoyed with salt and chili powder, or its leaves are used in preparing curries and chutneys.
+It aids digestion, strengthens hair, is beneficial for diabetics, and acts as a good detox for the body.

 Karonda, Carissa carandas

 It is one of the gems specific to the summer season.
-A type of berry which has a pinkish colour with tiny seeds.
-When raw, it’s slightly bitter and sour in taste but when it’s fully ripe, it has the sweetest flavour making it viable for many culinary experiments.
-Used in preparing jams, chutneys and pickles, it also acts as a great substitute for cranberries.
-It is rich in iron, calcium, vitamins and phosphorous and has been long used for medicinal purposes in India.
-It helps to soothe an upset stomach, prevents anaemia and also cures many skin problems.
+Karonda is a type of berry with a pinkish color and tiny seeds.
+When raw, it’s slightly bitter and sour, but when fully ripe, it has a sweet flavor, making it ideal for many culinary experiments.
+Used in preparing jams, chutneys, and pickles, it also acts as a great substitute for cranberries.
+It is rich in iron, calcium, vitamins, and phosphorus, and has been long used for medicinal purposes in India.
+It helps soothe an upset stomach, prevents anemia, and also treats many skin problems.